baranwalayush/MachineLearningProjects/README.md

 # MachineLearningProject
-This repository is focused on different projects related to machine learning.
+This repository is focused on different projects related to machine learning